slouchart/envwrapper/README.md

 ```

 # Codecs interface
-For those of you that are not that familiar with 12-factor app best practices or, for some reasons, do not want to implement them,
+For those of you who are not that familiar with 12-factor app best practices or, for some reasons, do not want to implement them,
-the `EnvWrapper` is able to read from and write yo common configuration file formats.
+the `EnvWrapper` is able to read from and write your common configuration file formats.

 The interface for doing so is rather self-explaining and I let the reader browse
-the code relative to methods named `to_<stuff>' and the call methods named `from_<stuff>`
+the code relative to methods named `to_<stuff>` and the class methods named `from_<stuff>`

 I nevertheless strongly recommend these readers to use the OS environment as a repository for configuration as files are pesky things that
 are prone to not be at the location we expect them to be.